5 websites to view live satellites!

 Are you fascinated by space and astronomy?
-Would you like to know where the thousands of artificial satellites that orbit the Earth are located?
-Want to access the data they collect and transmit?
-Then this article is made for you !
-We will present to you 5 websites that will allow you to view satellites in real time and obtain technical information about them.
-Whether you are simply curious or passionate about observing the sky, these websites will amaze you!
+Would you like to know the location of the thousands of artificial satellites orbiting Earth?
+Do you want to access the data they collect and transmit?
+Then this article is for you!
+We'll introduce you to five websites that allow you to view satellites in real time and obtain technical information about them.
+Whether you're simply curious or a passionate stargazer, these websites will amaze you!

 How to view satellites in real time?